MichaelFisherHUB/terms-of-use-and-privacy-policy/README.md

 7. Termination

 You understand and agree that if, under any circumstances, any of these terms are violated, regardless of whether the violation was accidental or intentional, these Terms of Use will be automatically terminated.
 Upon termination you must immediately stop any use of the Services.
 You acknowledge and agree that Lone Fisher Games has the right to terminate or disable your Account at any time for any reason or no reason with or without prior notification.
-You agree that your obligations stated in the following sections: “2.
-Ownership & License”,“5.
-User Content”, “3.
-License Limitations” survive any termination.
+You agree that your obligations stated in the following sections: "2.
+Ownership & License","5.
+User Content", "3.
+License Limitations" survive any termination.

 8. WARRANTIES & LIABILITY LIMITATION

 WITHOUT LIMITING ITS LIABILITY LONE FISHER GAMES WAIVES ANY WARRANTY AND/OR GUARANTEE OF ANY KIND, EXPRESS OR IMPLIED, THAT PROVIDED SERVICES ARE SUITABLE FOR YOUR PURPOSES, UNINTERRUPTED, SECURE, ERROR-FREE, VIRUS-FREE, FUNCTION PROPERLY OR DO NOT CONTAIN ANY HARMFUL COMPONENTS.
-ANY LONE FISHER GAMES SERVICES ARE PROVIDED “AS IS”.
+ANY LONE FISHER GAMES SERVICES ARE PROVIDED "AS IS".

 LONE FISHER GAMES SHALL NOT, UNDER ANY CIRCUMSTANCES, LEGAL THEORY, STRICT LIABILITY OR OTHERWISE, BE LIABLE TO YOU OR ANY OTHER PERSON FOR ANY INDIRECT OR DIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, OR PUNITIVE DAMAGES OF ANY KIND (INCLUDING BUT NOT LIMITED TO, ACTUAL LOSS, PROFIT LOSS, DATA LOSS, BUSINESS LOSS) REGARDLESS OF WHETHER LONE FISHER GAMES HAS BEEN ADVISED OF SUCH DAMAGE OR NOT.

 9. TERMS OF USE UPDATES

-You acknowledge and agree that Lone Fisher Games reserves the right to update, modify or revise these Terms of Use or Privacy Policy at any time, by publishing updated version to a website located at [https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/](https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/).
-The updated Terms of Use or Privacy Policy come into force immediately upon being published on [https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/](https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/).
+You acknowledge and agree that Lone Fisher Games reserves the right to update, modify or revise these Terms of Use or Privacy Policy at any time, by publishing updated version to a website located at [https://lonefishergames.policy.github.io/](http://lonefishergames.policy.github.io/).
+The updated Terms of Use or Privacy Policy come into force immediately upon being published on [http://lonefishergames.policy.github.io/](http://lonefishergames.policy.github.io/).
 You are advised to check the website from time to time for notices concerning such updates.

 Only the English version of this document has legal effect.
 Any translations of this document to other languages are provided for your convenience only.